-his month’s blog looks at a series of topics kids often have difficulty with in the first few weeks of their physics classes.
+This month’s blog looks at a series of topics kids often have difficulty with in the first few weeks of their physics classes.
 While this by no means is an exhaustive review, much of the remaining course depends upon mastery of these subjects.
-As such it is really worthwhile for students to review them, especially as they will certainly appear on the SAT Physics Subject test.
-If you follow me on twitter (and, of course why wouldn’t you?!
-I am at https://twitter.com/warpdrivetutors) you will have seen my discussion on much of what follows, tweeted out over the last couple of weeks.
+As such it is really worthwhile for students to review them, especially as they will certainly appear on the AP® exam.
+If you follow us on twitter (and, of course why wouldn’t you?!
+We are at https://twitter.com/warpdrivetutors) you will have seen our discussions on much of what follows.
 Below we have a summary of those notes, plus a few more notations and discussions.

-Let me begin with a brief note about vectors.
+Let’s begin with a brief note about vectors.
 Vectors will appear daunting at first but once you start to use them it becomes second nature.
-I won’t touch upon vectors here but you can’t do physics without vectors, so if that is a problem, see your teach for some extra help.
+We won’t touch upon vectors here but you can’t do physics without vectors, so if that is a problem, see your teach for some extra help.

 First, lets look at kinematic equations.
 You need to memorize them; they come up so frequently and even though most tests provide them separately it will be to your advantage to have them committed to memory.
 Here they are; assume constant acceleration: